creafrog/nodezero/tree/usr/share/nodezero/webapps/images.md

 ##Minigal Nano
 Partage public d'images, vidéos, fichiers multimédia

-miniBoardNano is a very simple image gallery.
-It adheres to the KISS principle and is very easy to install. miniBoardNano does not have a web admin interface: You just upload your images in the photo folder.
+MinigalNano is a very simple image gallery.
+It adheres to the KISS principle and is very easy to install.
+MinigalNano does not have a web admin interface: You just upload your images in the photo folder on your server (using FTP, SFTP...).

 | 💥 |  Les images placées dans le dossier `/var/www/images/photos/` ou `~/WebPhotos/` seront publiques!         |
 |---------|---------|